 Songfacts®: You can leave comments about the song at the bottom of the page.

-Historically this is the biggest selling Christmas song of all time.
-It was the biggest selling song of all time, going back and forth with Bill Haley's "Rock Around The Clock
+A perennial seller for an entire generation, the song is by far the biggest-selling Christmas song of all time.
+It was the biggest-selling song of all time, going back and forth with Bill Haley's "Rock Around The Clock

 ," until Elton John released his tribute to Princess Diana - "Candle In The Wind